 While you should have received a copy of the contract, you were bound once you signed the agreement.
 You may have other valid reasons for rescinding your purchase.
 If you think you do, you should speak with an attorney.

 It sounds like you may have bought these coins with the knowledge that they were worth far more than you were paying him for them.
 If so, he may have a right to sue you for recission of the contract.
-If you took advantage of him because of your superior knowledge of the coins, you're very likely to...Read more »
+If you took advantage of him because of your superior knowledge of the coins, you're very...Read more »

 Not much, unfortunately.
 Derogatory entries will remain for a period of 7 years (10 years for bankruptcies).
 If there is an error, you can challenge the accuracy of the entry, and the reporting agency has to verify the entry within a short time period, or remove it.